BroadbandForum/usp-test/01-messages-and-path-names.md

       }
       ```

-1. Allow the EUT to send a SetResp.
+2. Allow the EUT to send a SetResp.

-2. Send a Get message to the EUT with the following structure:
+3. Send a Get message to the EUT with the following structure:

-      ```
+      ```{filter=pbv type=Msg}
       header {
         msg_id: '<msg_id>'
         msg_type: GET